Hōnen: A rising figure in the capital

+In 1190, Hōnen was granted the great honor of being invited to give a series of lectures on the Pure Land sutras at the national temple of Tōdai-ji in Nara.
+After these lectures, he became even more popular, giving further lectures in Kyoto, including public talks which drew large crowds.
+He was also invited to give lectures at the court of the imperial regent (kampaku) Kujō Kanezane (1149–1207), who then became a follower of Hōnen.
+At the behest of Kanezane, Hōnen reworked his lectures into his magnum opus, the Senchakushū, which outlines his main teachings.

-In 1204, the monks at Mt.
-Hiei implored the head priest to ban the teachings of exclusive nembutsu and to banish any adherents from their principality.
-In 1205 the temple of Kōfuku-ji, located in Nara, implored Emperor Toba II to sanction Hōnen and his followers.
-The temple provided the emperor with nine charges alleging unappeasable differences with the so-called eight schools.
-Hōnen's detractors cited examples of his followers, such as Gyoku and Kōsai, who committed vandalism against Buddhist temples, intentionally broke the Buddhist precepts, or caused others to intentionally turn away from established Buddhist teachings.
+As Hōnen's teaching became popular and spread throughout the nation, some individuals began to interpret his teachings in more radical and unexpected ways, including forms of antinomianism and criticisms of other traditions.
+In 1204, the Tendai monks at Mount Hiei implored the head priest of Tendai to ban the teachings of exclusive nembutsu and to banish any adherents from their principality.

+In 1205 the temple of Kōfuku-ji, located in Nara, implored Emperor Go-Toba to sanction Hōnen and his followers.
+The temple provided the Emperor with nine charges alleging unappeasable differences with the so-called eight schools.
+Hōnen's detractors cited examples of his followers, such as Gyoku and Kōsai, who supposedly committed vandalism against Buddhist temples, intentionally broke the Buddhist precepts, or caused others to intentionally turn away from established Buddhist teachings.

 Richard Bowring condenses these charges into two general forms.
 First is the nature of a single practice.
 Hōnen's emphasis on the single practice of nembutsu denied the usefulness of all other Buddhist practices.
 The sole emphasis on Amitābha was also coupled with discouraging the traditional worship of the kami.
 The second charge was that Hōnen placed the most lowly layperson on equal footing with the wisest monk, rendering the entire monastic establishment as useless.

-In response, Hōnen censured Kōsai's single-nembutsu teaching and his followers agreed to sign the "Seven Article Pledge" (七箇条起請文, Shichikajō-kishōmon), which called for restraint in moral conduct and in interactions with other Buddhist sects.
+In response, Hōnen and his followers agreed to sign the "Seven Article Pledge" (七箇条起請文, Shichikajō-kishōmon), which called for restraint in moral conduct and in interactions with other Buddhist sects, promising not to criticize or insult the teachings of other sects.

+Exile and the final years

-The clamour surrounding Hōnen's teachings dissipated for a time until 1207 when Toba II implemented a ban against exclusive nembutsu, stemming from an incident where two of Hōnen's most prominent followers were accused of using nembutsu practice as a coverup for sexual liaisons.
-As part of the ban, Hōnen and some of his disciples, including Shinran, were exiled, while the priests responsible for the conversion, Juren and Anrakubo, were executed.
+The clamour surrounding Hōnen's teachings dissipated for a time until 1207, though the monks of other sects continued to critique his teaching.
+In this year, regent Kanezane died, and then Emperor Go-Toba implemented a ban against exclusive nembutsu.
+This ban was sparked by an incident where two of Hōnen's most prominent followers held a nembutsu retreat which was attended by various figures, including two court ladies.
+Hōnen's disciples were accused of using nembutsu practice as a coverup for sexual liaisons.
+As part of the ban, Hōnen (now eighty) and some of his disciples, including Benchoō and Shinran, were exiled to Shikoku, while four disciples were executed.
+This is known as the Jogen Persecution (承元の法難, jōgen no hōnan) of 1207.
 Hōnen is said to have responded: